-It is a very bushy and leafy small tree or shrub that can grow up to 1.5 meters tall.
+It is a small tree or shrub very bushy and leafy that can measure up to 1.5 meters high.
 Blackcurrant gives its name to the plant and its fruit, which is also called blackcurrant berry.
-The leaves of blackcurrant are triangular in shape and have a very pleasant scent, it displays three to five toothed lobes of green or red color.
+The leaves of the black currant are triangular in shape and have a very pleasant scent, it displays three to five toothed lobes of green or red color.
 The flowers come in clusters, the flower petals combine green on the outside and yellow-red on the inside.
 The fruits are small, very dark blue to black berries with a smooth appearance grouped in clusters with an aromatic flavor, from which a thick, sour juice is extracted.

-It originated in the north and in the center of Europe, spontaneously in the mountainous reliefs.
+It originated in northern and central Europe, spontaneously in mountainous terrain.
 Blackcurrant is cultivated in Asia, North America and especially in the North of France, and more precisely in Burgundy and near Dijon.
-It prefers light soils with moderate shade in temperate and humid climates.
+It prefers light soils moderately shaded with a temperate and humid climate.
 There are many blackcurrants planted in the gardens.
 It is said that it is acquired by cuttings which allows its multiplication.

-The leaves consist of different flavonoids with rutoside and hyperoside, amino acids, tannins, proanthocyanidols, as well as vitamin C and an aromatic essence.
+The leaves contain different flavonoids like rutoside and hyperoside, amino acids, tannins, proanthocyanidols, as well as vitamin C and an aromatic essence.

-Blackcurrant seed oil, for its part, is full of gamma-linolenic acids, omega 3s and vitamin E.
+Blackcurrant seed oil is full of gamma-linolenic acids, omega 3s and vitamin E.

 Its medicinal virtues

-The berries bring a considerable help for the problems of circulation of the blood, by the flavonoids like the anthocyanin (antioxidant).
-The berries, also protecting the vascular system, by their hypotensive and vasodilating properties, necessary in venous insufficiency and also important for the restoration of visual function especially in order to eliminate eye fatigue.
+The berries are a huge help with blood circulation problems, thanks to flavonoids like anthocyanin (antioxidant).
+The berries also protect the vascular system, by its hypotensive and vasodilator properties, necessary against venous insufficiency and also important for the restoration of visual function, in particular to eliminate eye fatigue.

-They are effective as anti-fatigue, but also anti-infective.
-Thanks to its iron associated with vitamin C contained in blackcurrant berries, make it a formidable fortifier capable of warding off colds and flu, as soon as the first symptoms appear.
+Blackcurrant berries are effective as an anti-fatigue, and also anti-infective.
+Its iron combined with its vitamin C, make it a formidable fortifier capable of preventing colds and flu from the onset of the first symptoms.

-It is ideal in disorders of rheumatism, as well as gout and osteoarthritis.
-Indeed, ESCOP specifies that blackcurrant provides with its anti-inflammatory properties and its components, greater evacuation or elimination of uric acid, an important factor in its disorders.
+It is ideal in disorders related to rheumatism, as well as for gout and osteoarthritis.
+Indeed, ESCOP specifies that blackcurrant provides with its anti-inflammatory properties and with its components, a greater evacuation or elimination of uric acid, an important factor in these disorders.

 Blackcurrant other uses

-It is an ideal fruit for making pastry, it is also made into jellies, jams, sorbets or even pies.
-But by the way, the best-known uses of blackcurrant is its famous crème de cassis, famous for making kirs with white wine or royal kir with champagne.
-It is important to note that blackcurrant keeps well and especially keeps its vitamin C content, whether by freezing, cooking, and even drying.
+It is an ideal fruit for making pastry, we also make jellies, jams, sorbets or even pies.
+But by the way, the most famous uses of blackcurrant is its famous crème de cassis, famous for kirs with white wine or kir royal with champagne (to be consumed in moderation).
+It is important to specify that blackcurrant keeps well and especially keeps its vitamin C content, whether in freezing, cooking, and even drying.